akshaypatil314/Food-Ordering-App/README.md

 `npm install` to install all the dependencies.

-`npm run dev` to start the application.
+`npm start` to start the application.